SheffieldSwift/Materials/18.08.15/Matthew Spear/Article/README.md

 #### XToDo

-Plugin that collects and lists marks - MARK, TODO, FIXME, ???, !!!
+XToDo is a plugin that collects and lists marks - MARK, TODO, FIXME, ???, !!!

 ![XToDo](./Images/XToDo.png)

-Marks in Swift - think comment or section titles which are easy to get to from the Xcode jump bar or search.
+Marks in Swift - think of marks as comment or section titles which are easy to get to from the Xcode jump bar or search.

 In Swift: